ahmed-musallam/standalone-apache-felix/README.md

 The `start.sh` shell script has a few configurable variables in the `CONFIG VARIABLES` section.
 Take a look at that file, everything is commented there.

-If using docker, you must build the image after you make changes
+If using docker, you must build the image after you make changes.